Sanchochx/coffee_bros/README.md

 ## Acknowledgments

-Special thanks to the Pygame community for excellent documentation and examples that helped bring Sancho Bros to life.
+Special thanks to the Pygame community for excellent documentation and examples that helped bring Coffee Bros to life.

 ---